jonniecumming/mental-health-awareness/README.md

 - Responsive layout using Bootstrap 5
 - Sections for tips, Affirmations and Services
-- Accessible markup with ARIA attributes
 - Simple footer with social links

 ## Testing

-To test the deployed site, I intially started with carrying out Lighthouse testing, HTML and CSS validation through W3C.
+To test the deployed site, I intially started with carrying out manual testing, then Lighthouse testing, HTML and CSS validation through W3C.

+### Manual Testing
+I checked that all of the links worked and that the site was respoinsive.

 ### Lighthouse Testing
 ![Lighthouse Testing.](/assets/images/testing/lighthouse-report.png)